docwhat/website/src/posts/2008-08-04-an-anthropological-introduction-to-youtube.md

 ---
 id: 137
-title: An anthropological introduction to YouTube
+title: "An anthropological introduction to YouTube"
 date: 2008-08-04T17:41:36+00:00
 template: post
 slug: /an-anthropological-introduction-to-youtube/
 tags:
-  - anthropology
-  - culture
-  - video
+  - technology
-  - youtube
+  - history
 ---

 An excellent presentation on what You Tube is and how it has impacted our culture.
 It is a presentation given at the Library of Congress, June 23rd 2008 by Michael Walsch, an assistant professor of Cultural Anthropology at Kansas State University.

 I recommend watching it in its entirety.